PowerBiDevCamp/TenantManagement/README.md

 manage a separate service principal for each customer tenant workspace.
-An application design which maintains a one-to-one relationship between service principals and customer tenant workspaces is what Microsoft recommends because it provides the greatest amount of isolation especially with respect datasource credentials.
+An application design which maintains a one-to-one relationship between service principals and customer tenant workspaces is what Microsoft recommends as a best practice because it provides the greatest amount of isolation especially with respect datasource credentials.

 You can follow the steps in this document to set up the **TenantManagement** application for testing.
 To complete these steps,